SEN & EHCP Solicitors

 Obtaining an EHCP

 Obtaining an EHCP can be challenging, as LAs often refuse requests based on budget or perceived sufficiency of school-based support.
-Our SEN Solicitors can help from the very first step to getting the right educational provision for your child.
+Our EHCP solicitors can help from the very first step, ensuring you get right educational provision for your child.
 This is a legal document setting out their special educational needs, health needs, social care needs and educational provision, enabling you to hold your LA accountable for providing the correct educational package.

 Without an EHCP, it is difficult to be clear about what your child’s special needs are and what provision they need.